dotnet/docs/docs/visual-basic/developing-apps/windows-forms/index.md

 ## Building Rich, Interactive User Interfaces

-Windows Forms is the smart-client component of the .NET Framework and .NET Core (since .NET Core 3.0), a set of managed libraries that enable common application tasks such as reading and writing to the file system.
+Windows Forms is the smart-client component of the .NET Framework and .NET Core (since .NET Core 3.0).
+It's a set of managed libraries that enable common application tasks, such as reading and writing to the file system.
 Using a development environment like Visual Studio, you can create Windows Forms applications that display information, request input from users, and communicate with remote computers over a network.

 In Windows Forms, a form is a visual surface on which you display information to the user.
 You commonly build Windows Forms applications by placing controls on forms and developing responses to user actions, such as mouse clicks or key presses.
 A *control* is a discrete user interface (UI) element that displays data or accepts data input.